HashirZahir/web-annotation-tool/README.md

 While the user annotates, he can utilize custom shortcuts for features such as undo and redo, as well as toggling the custom crosshair in case it is too intrusive for the user during annotation.

 The ML developer who uploads the dataset will be able to download the annotations in a format that is supported by well known machine learning frameworks (eg: Tensorflow) and immediately train on the dataset.

+## Future Work
+A smart annotation feature would be a great addition to this application.
+After annotation of a few images, the underlying machine learning model would have been trained and should be able to suggest future annotations for the user, further speeding up the annotation process.
+Of course, users would be able to override the suggested annotations and replace it with their own annotations should they see fit.

+Furthermore, a rating system can be implemented, where users rate the quality of the annotations on a scale of 1 to 5 (where 5 is the highest quality).
+This would help users see the quality of annotations quickly at a glance.